How to grow beetroot

 Beetroot 'Boltardy'

-Beetroot 'Boltardy' is one of the most popular beetroot varieties, bearing deep red, globe-shaped roots with an excellent sweet flavour.
-As its name suggests, it is resistant to bolting, which means it can be sown earlier than many other varieties.
+Beetroot 'Boltardy' is one of the most popular beetroot varieties, with deep-red, globe-shaped roots that have a delicious sweet flavour.
+As its name suggests, 'Boltardy' is resistant to bolting, which means it can be sown earlier than many other varieties.
 For the earliest crops, sow undercover as soon as the soil warms up at the start of the year.
 Later crops can be lifted in late autumn and stored in sand for use during winter.

 Beetroot 'Chiogga'